 Operators on the wholesale side of things may be allowed to make and sell products and concentrations that are not allowed to be sold at retail.
 Retail stores, especially state-sanctioned medical or recreational marijuana dispensaries, may not be allowed to sell certain cannabinoids or products but this is not the same as banning citizens’ possession of those products.

-Delta-9 produced from marijuana is chemically the same as that from hemp.
+Delta-9 and other cannabinoids found and produced from marijuana are chemically the same as that from hemp.

 In states with medical or recreational adult use policies, the laws that govern marijuana are usually separate from hemp programs and overseen by different agencies.
 Just because a state’s marijuana program agency limits hemp-derived Delta-9 products from being sold in marijuana dispensaries, does not mean that they are illegal in that state.